General managers who come to me for coaching often say that they:

 Do any of these feel familiar to you?

-Being a leader requires the ability to work with both the big picture and some of the detail immediately in front of you, and ideally to move skillfully between the two.
+Being a leader requires the ability to work with both the big picture and only some of the detail immediately in front of you and ideally to move skillfully between the two.

 I approach this in two ways:

 The second approach is immediate and practical.
 This is a concept I rarely talk about.
 I use representational methods with clients.
-It goes like this: I invite my client to choose some things (a book, a glass, a post it pad, things from the office), and invite them to make a sculpture of the situation they are in.
-I may ask my client to place other influences impacting the situation, for example the outcome they are working towards, or the key drivers and players in relation to what is happening.
-Then we both physically step back together from the ‘sculpture’, and take a look from several angles.
-I might ask, what are you aware of?
-I might ask this question several times.
+It goes like this – I invite my client to choose some things (a book, a glass, a post it pad, things from the office) and invite them to make a sculpture of the situation they are in.
+I may ask my client to place other influences impacting the situation, for example the outcome they are working towards or the key drivers and players in relation to what is happening.
+Then we both physically step back together from the “sculpture” and take a look at it from several angles.
+I might ask, “What are you aware of?”
+I might even ask this question several times.
 The response clients give provides insights and area of exploration.
 I am often surprised by what clients have spotted or what they come to appreciate in these situations.
-However I am confident, what they come up with is going to work for them.
+However, I am confident, what they come up with is going to work for them.

 This representational method greatly assists leaders learning to see a situation from several perspectives, from different angles, or to see the situation through the eyes of different stakeholders.

-These three perceptual positions encompass all possible multiple perspectives.
+These three perceptual positions encompass all possible perspectives:

 1. Self perspective: The self perspective is our most common way of looking at the world.
 We see other people and the world around us through our own eyes.
 We hear with our own ears, we have our own thoughts and experience our own feelings.
 So here we see things from our own perspective.

 3. Neutral perspective: From the observer position, we experience the world from the outside as an observer would.
 In this position, we literally see and hear “self” and “other” as an observer.
-By doing this we experience life as with a neutral observer’s thoughts and feelings by learning to see ‘as if from above, or at a distance’.
+By doing this we experience life with a neutral observer’s thoughts and feelings by learning to see “as if from above, or at a distance”.

 Developing our abilities to both create distance from what is immediately in front of them, and to shift from one perceptual position to another are critical for leaders to develop empathy and create unity of direction amongst people who have diverse views.